 Menopause: Managing Hot Flashes

-- Treatments that may either reduce or stop moderate to severe hot flashes include short-term, low-dose estrogen ( hormone therapy ), certain antidepressant and blood pressure medicines, and the herb black cohosh.
+You also can talk to your doctor about treatments that may either reduce or stop your hot flashes.
+These include taking low-dose estrogen ( hormone therapy ) for a short time, taking certain medicines, and taking the herb black cohosh.

 You can manage hot flashes by making certain lifestyle choices.
 You can also take daily medicine.
-Some measures help prevent or reduce hot flashes, and others can make you more comfortable when you're having a hot flash.
-If you are looking for additional treatment measures, you have a few options to choose from.
+Some measures help prevent or reduce hot flashes.
+Others can make you more comfortable when you're having a hot flash.

-- Drink cold beverages rather than hot ones.
+- Drink cold liquids rather than hot ones.

 - Do not smoke or use other forms of tobacco.

-- Keep your environment cool, or use a fan.
+- Keep your area cool.
+Use a fan.

-- Dress in layers, so you can remove clothes as needed.
+- Dress in layers.
+Then you can remove clothes as needed.

 - Wear natural fabrics, such as cotton and silk.